Chart Color Schemes

 Household Composition

-Woodville West features high concentrations of group households, with a fairly typical median household size
+Woodville West features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 66.8% of all households, including 28.7% couples with children, 24.8% couples without children, and 12.1% single parent families.
-Non-family households comprise the remaining 33.2%, with lone person households at 29.3% and group households making up 4.0%.
-The median household size is 2.4 people, which aligns with the Greater Adelaide average.
+Non-family households account for the remaining 33.2%, with lone person households at 29.3% and group households comprising 4.0%.
+The median household size is 2.4 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households